 So quite clearly, ‘FCA’ isn’t just a “one-off” payment of $37 as the sales page claims.

-Don’t get me wrong, sales funnels are an awesome way to rack up profits for marketers by delivering tremendous VALUE to customers like you.
+Don’t get me wrong, sales funnels are an awesome way to rack up profits for marketers by delivering tremendous VALUE to customers.

 But when it comes to slimy crap like ‘FCA’, how likely are you to purchase the “upsells”?

-When you finally get past those offers (which are bound to be pure garbage), the membership area will contain some generic PDF/video training on making money.
+When you finally get past those offers, the membership area will contain some generic PDF/video training on making money.

 It’s the type of stuff that’s inadequate for any kind of success, and you can find it for “free” online anyway.

 These hypie Clickbank products generally follow the same pattern…